Key Takeaways:

 Once everything is in order, it’s time to begin testing and collecting data.
 This section relies fully on your outline scope and can look vastly different depending on the idea you’re trying to prove:

-• In software development, thorough planning and research into whether current technology makes it possible to execute an idea is essential.
+- In software development, thorough planning and research into whether current technology makes it possible to execute an idea are essential.
 Otherwise, plans to overcome these technical limitations might be what you need to work on.

 There are also instances where building a more detailed roadmap for executing an idea becomes your strategy—stakeholders might be interested in a comprehensive case for a new product/service, which means being able to illustrate its feasibility against a clear timeline and strict budget.